 - 👮 Travel safety in Greece

 If you’re just looking for the best sites to search, here’s a quick summary my current favorites for finding travel insurance for Greece:

 Do I Need Travel Insurance for Greece?

 Travelers to Greece are not legally required to purchase travel insurance for travel to Greece.
-The U.S. Embassy in Greece, however, warns American travelers that the U.S. government does not cover medical bills overseas and recommends that travelers “should purchase insurance before you travel.”
+Despite not being a requirement for entry to Greece, it may nonetheless be advisable for many travelers.
+The U.S. Embassy in Greece, for example, warns American travelers that the U.S. government does not cover medical bills overseas and recommends that travelers “should purchase insurance before you travel.”

 Whether or not you need travel insurance for Greece is a personal choice, but I have always chosen to cover my travels to Greece with trip insurance.
 That was true even before the pandemic, but it’s especially true these days.